MasrourTawfik/images_segmentation_prompt/Documentation/scripts/pytorch.rst

 2. Introduction to Tensors
 ---------------------------
+.. raw:: html

+   <p style="text-align: justify;"><span style="color:#000080;">
     Tensors are specialized data structures similar to arrays and matrices, used to encode the inputs, outputs, and parameters of a model in PyTorch.
 They are optimized for computation on GPUs and automatic differentiation.
+    </span></p>

 .. code-block:: python